hyperledger-archives/grid-rfcs/0000-catalog.md

 **catalog_product actions:**
 * CatalogProductCreate - create a catalog_product and stores it in state
-* *CatalogProductUpdate - updates a catalog_product in state
+* CatalogProductUpdate - updates a catalog_product in state
-* *CatalogProductDelete - delete a catalog_product from state
+* CatalogProductDelete - delete a catalog_product from state

 **catalog_product operations:**
 * *ActivateProduct - toggles the "status" of a catalog_product to an active state
 * *DeactivateProduct - toggles the "status" of a catalog_product to an inactive state
 * *DiscontinueProduct - toggles the "status" of a catalog_product to an discontinued state

 The catalog_product actions/operations will accept a parameter list of the catalogs the operation should be performed on.
 Meaning Activate, Deactivate, or Discontinue can be performed on a single, multiple, or all catalogs that an organization has.

-_The trailing `*` indicates the need to perform the action/operation across one or more locations in state._
+`*` indicates that the action/operation can affect more than one catalog_product._

 ## Permissions